kubedb/docs/docs/guides/rabbitmq/quickstart/quickstart.md

 Here,

 - `.spec.replica` is used to provide the number of required replicas or, peers for intended rabbitmq cluster.
 - `spec.version` is the name of the RabbitMQVersion CRD where the docker images are specified.
-In this tutorial, a RabbitMQ `3.12.12` database is going to be created.
+In this tutorial, a RabbitMQ `3.13.2` database is going to be created.
 - `spec.storageType` specifies the type of storage that will be used for RabbitMQ database.
 It can be `Durable` or `Ephemeral`.
 Default value of this field is `Durable`.
 If `Ephemeral` is used then KubeDB will create RabbitMQ database using `EmptyDir` volume.
 In this case, you don't have to specify `spec.storage` field.
 This is useful for testing purposes.
   - `spec.deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `RabbitMQ` CRD or which resources KubeDB should keep or delete when you delete `RabbitMQ` CRD.
 If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.deletionPolicy` is set to `DoNotTerminate`.
-Learn details of all `DeletionPolicy` [here](/docs/guides/mysql/concepts/database/index.md#specdeletionpolicy)
+Learn details of all `DeletionPolicy` [here](/docs/guides/rabbitmq/concepts/rabbitmq.md#specdeletionpolicy)
 - `.spec.podTemplate` is used to provide specific pod specifications or container specification.
 You can override default resources, securityContext etc.  set for rabbitmq container.
 Find details [here](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#PodSpec)
 - `spec.serviceTemplates` is used to provide template for the services created by KubeDB operator for RabbitMQ database.
 This will allow you to set the type and other properties of the services.

 > Note: `spec.storage` section is used to create PVC for database pod.
 It will create PVC with storage size specified in `storage.resources.requests` field.
 Don't specify limits here.
 PVC does not get resized automatically.

-KubeDB operator watches for `RabbitMQ` objects using Kubernetes api.
-When a `RabbitMQ` object is created, KubeDB provisioner operator will create new PetSet (aka PetSet 2.0), Service (Primary) with the matching RabbitMQ object name and Required secrets for cluster communication and authentication if not present.
-KubeDB operator will also create an AppBinding resource and governing service for PetSets, if one is not already present. `AppBinding` is a Kubernetes `CustomResourceDefinition`(CRD) which points to an application using either its URL (usually for a non-Kubernetes resident service instance) or a Kubernetes service object (if self-hosted in a Kubernetes cluster), some optional parameters and a credential secret.
+KubeDB operator watches for `RabbitMQ` objects using Kubernetes API.
+When a `RabbitMQ` object is created, KubeDB provisioner operator will create new PetSet (aka StatefulSet 2.0), Services with the matching RabbitMQ object name and Required secrets for cluster communication and authentication if not present.
+The services will include a primary service for Client communication with AMQP,MQTT,STOMP or WebSocket, a governing service for inter-node cluster governance, a dashboard service for connecting to management UI and interact with http endpointsm and a stats service to provide metrics endpoint if enabled.
+KubeDB operator will also create an AppBinding resource. `AppBinding` is a Kubernetes `CustomResourceDefinition`(CRD) which points to an application using either its URL (usually for a non-Kubernetes resident service instance) or a Kubernetes service object (if self-hosted in a Kubernetes cluster), some optional parameters and a credential secret.

 ```bash
 $ kubectl get petset -n demo